ravi-yadav-98/Sumry/README.md

 # Sumry
-### Sumry is an AI-powered tool that generates concise and accurate summaries of research papers.
-Built for students, researchers, and knowledge seekers, Sumry helps you grasp the core ideas of complex academic literature in seconds.
+Sumry is an AI-powered tool that generates concise and accurate summaries of research papers.
+Built for students, researchers, and knowledge seekers, Sumry helps you grasp the core ideas of complex academic literature in seconds.<br>

 🔍 Supports PDF uploads <br>
 🧠 Uses advanced language models for context-aware summarization<br>